 The descriptions below provide introductions to the projects, information on project status and links to more information.

 - South Park Street Bikeway Enhancement and Extension

 Construction for both phases, from Inglis Street to Sackville Street was completed in 2019 and 2020.
 The South Park Street 'AAA' facility features one-way protected bicycle lanes on each side of the street, with a wide buffer and concrete curbs to separate bicycle and vehicle traffic and parking.
 This route will eventually connect to other bikeways, including a potential new facility being planned for the University Avenue/Morris Street corridor and enhanced bicycle lanes on Bell Road.

 - Vernon-Seymour Local Street Bikeway

 Phase One of construction was completed in June 2019 between Quinpool Road and Coburg Road.
 Bikeway features include pavement markings, curb extensions, turn restrictions at Jubilee Road and a centre-painted bikeway approach to Quinpool Road.
 In December 2020, bicycle activated half signals were added to the intersection of Vernon-Seymour-Coburg to signify completion of Phase Two connection to University Avenue.

 The project will connect with enhanced bikeway facilities on Quingate (being planned as part of the Midtown bikeways project) and University Avenue.

 The project is being monitored for motor vehicle speed and volume.
-Additional pavement markings and traffic calming are being planned, potentially for implementation in 2022
+Additional traffic calming and/or diversion measures are under investigation and may be implemented in the coming years.

 - Allan-Oak Street Local Street Bikeway